 I had a few good teachers yet there was still other influences that managed to infiltrate my sound wisdom.
 I told myself I was being ‘obedient to my elders’ yet disobeyed my divine calling.
-I was true to others but not true to myself, nor the One who created me for a purpose.
+I was true to others but not true to calling, nor the One who called me and created me for a purpose.

 My submission to such slavery was not simply a choice I one day made, but an ongoing series of projections, subjections and social conditioning from an early age which was reinforced by habits and route patterns practiced for years to become so deeply ingrained that other possibilities were given very little thought.

 Most people more or less exist within this same kind of bondage, so don’t be surprised when your aspirations to be free meet various forms of skepticism, cynicism and overall opposition from those around you.

 Breaking The Bonds

 While it is sad to see so many wonderful people with tremendous potential living like meaningless slaves, the good news is that none of us need to live such a meaningless existence!
 None of us has to be a victim or some statistical subject.
 Yes – we have a choice to be free!

 God is inviting all to be free from such heavy bondage: